Adam Warlock

-Adam Warlock (also known as simply Warlock) is a fictional character appearing in American comic books published by Marvel Comics.
+Adam Warlock is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Fantastic Four #66–67 (cover-dates September 1967 and October 1967) created by Stan Lee and Jack Kirby, originally named Him.
 The character would later be significantly developed by Roy Thomas and Jim Starlin.
-Debuting in the Silver Age of comic books, the character has appeared over several decades of Marvel publications, and starred in the titles Marvel Premiere and Strange Tales as well as five eponymous volumes and several related limited series.
+Debuting in the Silver Age of Comic Books, the character has starred in the titles Marvel Premiere and Strange Tales as well as five eponymous volumes and several related limited series.

-The character is a cosmic being artificially created on Earth by the Enclave, genetically engineered to be perfect and the next evolution of humanity.
-Privy to their intentions, Him rebelled against his creators and sought a new destiny.
-Eventually coming across the High Evolutionary, the rechristened Adam Warlock eventually is recognized as a hero of the universe, chiefly protecting it from threats such as Thanos, the Universal Church of Truth, and the Magus (who is his evil counterpart).
-He is also frequently the bearer of the Soul Stone, one of the fabled Infinity Stones (then-called Infinity Gems).
-The character also serves as the leader of the Infinity Watch and a member of the Guardians of the Galaxy, specializing as the group's cosmic sorcerer and occult expert in the latter.
+Adam Warlock is artificially created on Earth by the Enclave to be a perfect being and the next evolution of humanity.
+Originally known only as "Him", he learned of his creators' intentions and rebelled against them to seek a new destiny.
+Eventually coming across the High Evolutionary, the rechristened Adam Warlock ultimately becomes a hero of the universe, chiefly protecting it from threats such as Thanos, the Universal Church of Truth, and his evil counterpart, the Magus.
+He is also frequently the bearer of the Soul Stone, one of the fabled Infinity Gems (now called Infinity Stones).
+The character also serves as the leader of the Infinity Watch and a member of the Guardians of the Galaxy, specializing as the latter's cosmic sorcerer and occult expert.

-The character has been adapted in various forms of media, including animated television series, and video games.
-The character has appeared in the Marvel's Guardians of the Galaxy in both incarnations as Warlock and Magus.
-Adam Warlock, portrayed by Will Poulter, will make his live-action debut in Guardians of the Galaxy Vol. 3 (2023), which is set in the Marvel Cinematic Universe.
+Adam Warlock has been adapted in various forms of media, including animated television series and video games, and was portrayed by Will Poulter in his live-action debut in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 3 (2023).